siderolabs/talos/website/content/v1.4/talos-guides/configuration/nvidia-gpu-proprietary.md

 > Enabling NVIDIA GPU support on Talos is bound by [NVIDIA EULA](https://www.nvidia.com/en-us/drivers/nvidia-license/).

-These are the steps to enabling NVIDIA support in Talos.
+The steps to enable NVIDIA support in Talos in v1.4.8 and later differ from previous versions:

-- Talos pre-installed on a node with NVIDIA GPU installed.
-- Building a custom Talos installer image with NVIDIA modules
-- Upgrading Talos with the custom installer and enabling NVIDIA modules and the system extension

-This requires that the user build and maintain their own Talos installer image.
+* For versions prior to v1.4.8 the steps require that the user build and maintain their own Talos installer image.
+After the [Prerequisites](#prerequisites) jump to [Building the installer image (Talos prior to v1.4.8)](#building-the-installer-image-talos-prior-to-v148) and after [Upgrading Talos and enabling the NVIDIA modules and the system extension (Talos prior to v1.4.8)](#upgrading-talos-and-enabling-the-nvidia-modules-and-the-system-extension-talos-prior-to-v148) continue from [Verifying the NVIDIA modules and the system extension](#verifying-the-nvidia-modules-and-the-system-extension).
+* for v1.4.8 and later versions building a custom Talos installer image is not required anymore and the new, prefered way to enable NVIDIA support is via an extension.

 ## Prerequisites